Reviewer Guidelines

 No numerical errors.

 It is not compulsory, but we recommend that peer reviewers sign their reports to ensure open and constructive reviews, and to acknowledge the community-based philosophy of Seismica.
-If you sign your peer review report, then your name will also appear on the peer review report alongside the published article, once it has been accepted.
+If you sign your peer review report, then your name will appear on the published article and on the peer review report alongside the article, once it has been accepted.